google/j2cl/transpiler/javatests/com/google/j2cl/transpiler/readable/README.md

     cl/111866974.
 A bunch of examples start leaking about 10kb of collections classes (TreeMap related) for unknown reasons.
 Need to know why JSCompiler thinks these things are live.
+- Fix and double check equals/hashcode methods on all TypeDescriptor flavors. see cl/112695016 for more information.

 ## Tracking Closure warning issues
 - https://b.corp.google.com/hotlists/269212